Mechanics' Institute, Manchester: Relocation

 The institute moved to the current building in 1855.
 The building was designed by J. E. Gregan in an Italian palazzo style and was Gregan's last work.
 It consists of three tall storeys with a basement and blind attic storey and is constructed of brick with stone dressings.
 "It set a standard for the scale of the commercial warehouses which were to follow, but the nobility and purity of the design sets it apart from its neighbours."

 The inaugural meeting of the Trades Union Congress was held in the building, 2–6 June 1868.
 In 1882 it was decided to establish a technical school, the Technical School and Mechanics' Institution; it opened in September 1882.
 This was the beginning of the institution later known as UMIST.

 Present day

-As of 2002 the building contained archives from the National Labour History Museum, which were subsequently relocated with that museum.